Israel envoy to brief US over ban on Palestinian groups | Law-Order

 Netanyahu's hardline government enjoyed broad support from the Trump administration, which moved the US embassy to Jerusalem, largely allowed settlement building to continue unfettered, cut funding to the Palestinians, and presented a vision for the Mideast that sided with Israel's positions.
 The Biden administration has mostly restored traditional foreign policy toward Israel and the Palestinians.
 But with the US focused on other pressing domestic and foreign issues, the conflict was expected to take a backseat.
 The fractious coalition government has also sought to minimize the Palestinian issue, agreeing not to make major moves that might threaten its stability.
 But in recent weeks, it has ramped up focus on the conflict, offering several goodwill gestures to Palestinians in the West Bank and the Gaza Strip and also pushing forward on building thousands of new homes for Jewish settlers.

 Most dramatic was the decision on the civil society groups, which has rattled the coalition and returned focus to the conflict and Israel's decades-long occupation of territories the Palestinians seek for a future state.
-Israel has for years alleged the groups' links to a Palestinian militant group but even under Netanyahu's hardline government, stopped short of labeling them, terrorist groups.
+Israel has for years alleged the groups' links to a Palestinian militant group but even under Netanyahu's hardline government, stopped short of labeling them terrorist organizations.

-The declaration appeared to pave the way for Israel to raid their offices, seize assets, arrest staff and criminalize any public expressions of support for the groups.
-Most of the targeted organization's documents alleged human rights violations by Israel as well as the Palestinian Authority, both of which routinely detain Palestinian activists.
+The announcement has outraged the activist community in Israel, which in recent years has also faced pushback from hardline Israeli governments.
+In a joint statement Monday, more than 20 Israeli human rights groups, including some of the country's leading, most established organizations, condemned the step, calling it "a draconian measure that criminalizes critical human rights work."
+On Tuesday, the United Nations High Commissioner for Human Rights Michelle Bachelet also criticized the designation, saying it was "an attack on human rights defenders" and calling for it to be rescinded.
+The declaration against the Palestinian rights groups appeared to pave the way for Israel to raid their offices, seize assets, arrest staff and criminalize any public expressions of support for the groups.
+Most of the targeted organizations' document alleged human rights violations by Israel as well as the Palestinian Authority, both of which routinely detain Palestinian activists.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)